New York Yankees pitcher Luke Weaver watches a two-run home...

 New York Yankees pitcher Luke Weaver watches a two-run home by Cleveland Guardians' Jhonkensy Noel during the ninth inning in ALCS Game 3 on Thursday.
 Credit: AP/Jeff Roberson

-CLEVELAND – When the Yankees report to work on Friday, the echoes from Thursday’s stunning loss in Game 3 of the ALCS could probably still be heard around Progressive Field.
+When the Yankees reported to work on Friday, the echoes from Thursday night’s stunning loss in Game 3 of the ALCS probably still could be heard around Progressive Field.

-One out away from a 3-0 lead in the series that will determine which club represents the AL in the World Series, Yankees closer Luke Weaver gave up a double to Lane Thomas and a game-tying home run to Jhonkensy Noel in the ninth.
+One out — and then one strike — away from clinching a three-games-to-none lead in a series that will determine which club represents the American League in the World Series, Yankees closer Luke Weaver gave up a double by Lane Thomas (after getting ahead of him 0-and-2) and a tying two-run home run by Jhonkensy Noel in the ninth.

 You know what else the shocking Game 3 result should have done?
 It should have woken up the Yankees.

-If Weaver had closed it out – something he did in each of the Yankees’ previous postseason victories – the Yankees could have continued ignoring their biggest flaws.
+If Weaver had closed it out — something he did in each of the Yankees’ previous postseason victories — the Yankees could have continued to ignore their biggest flaws.

 But maybe it will be beneficial in the long run to have taken a shot to the chops.